itchronicles/blog/content/posts/redhat-firewall-open-port.md

 2. `firewalld` service installed and running
 3. The specific port number and protocol (TCP/UDP) you want to open

+Note: If you encounter "Permission denied" errors while running any commands in this guide, prefix them with `sudo`.
+For example: `sudo firewall-cmd --state`

 To verify if `firewalld` is running, use:
 ```bash
 systemctl status firewalld